Article

 Professional employer organization (PEO)

 A PEO service may come with a higher price tag than basic payroll outsourcing options.
 However, this cost reflects the wide-ranging HR services it offers.
-While a standard payroll service just handles paychecks and taxes, a PEO also negotiates for you favorable rates on health benefits, handles claims processing, and manages many additional HR tasks that can consume significant time and resources.
+While a standard payroll service just handles paychecks and taxes, a PEO also negotiates favorable rates on health benefits, handles claims processing, and manages many additional HR tasks that can consume significant time and resources.

 Payroll software